ksg14/lambda-funcs/README.md

-# lambda-funcs
+# Scripts
-All things λ served here.
+All things λ served here along with some scripts.